ajaxian79/algorithms/docs/segment-tree.md

 Greedy by end-time picks the most non-overlapping intervals.

 DFS on a grid: write a sentinel into the visited cell; restore if needed.

+Trie nodes are heavy; for fixed alphabets, an array beats a hash table.